sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 - *Update the schema of the dataset*.
 - *Click on 'Save'*.

-When you open your project, all existing datasets specific to the project are displayed in the 'Datsets' tab.
+When you open your project, you can see the list of all the datasets that belong to this project under the 'Datasets' tab.

 .. figure:: ../../_assets/tutorials/dataset/1.PNG
    :alt: Dataset